jpsca/sqla-wrapper/docs/docs/testing-with-a-real-database.md

 By wrapping each test in a root transaction, we make sure that it will not alter the state of the database, even if we commit during the test since the transaction is rolled back on test teardown.

-There is only one caveat: your database must support SAVEPOINT to allow tests to also use rollbacks within them.
+There is only one caveat: if you want to allow tests to also use rollbacks within them, your database must support SAVEPOINT.

+!!!
+Note

+    `test_transaction()` internally follow this recipe:

+    ```python
+    # 1. Start a transaction on a new connection
+    connection = db.engine.connect()
+    trans = connection.begin()

+    # 2. Bind a new session to this connection
+    session = db.Session(bind=connection)
+    # and registers it as the new scoped session

+    # 3. If your database supports it, start a savepoint to allow rollbacks within a test
+    nested = connection.begin_nested()

+    @event.listens_for(session, "after_transaction_end")
+    def end_savepoint(session, transaction):
+        if not nested.is_active:
+            nested = connection.begin_nested()

+    # 4. Run the test
+    # ...

+    # 5. Finally, rollback any changes and close the connection.
+    session.close()
+    trans.rollback()
+    connection.close()
+    ```

-This recipe is actually what [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/orm/session_transaction.html#session-external-transaction) recommends and even test in their own CI to ensure that it remains working as expected.
+    This recipe is what [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/orm/session_transaction.html#session-external-transaction) recommends and even test in their own CI to ensure that it remains working as expected.

 ### pytest